mafintosh/hyperbrowse/README.md

 npm install -g hyperbrowse
 ```

-First time you spin it up pass the Hyperdrive key you want to explore:
+The first time you spin it up, pass the Hyperdrive key you want to explore.

-This is wikipedia for example:
+This is Wikipedia for example:

 ``` sh
 hyperbrowse -d wiki -k 907c949c372f7281c13330b7bd3feb922a936c4f5ae04e61e34e3c90fc6eba9b